 Fentanyl remediation basics

-Unlike many other types of clandestine drug labs, remediation involving fentanyl facilities does not often involve significant amounts of liquid chemicals, chemical waste or residues.
+Unlike many other clandestine drug labs, fentanyl facilities don’t usually have significant amounts of liquid chemicals.
+They also produce less chemical waste and residues during remediation.
 This is largely because much of the North American supply of fentanyl is made and shipped from overseas.

 Pills & Powder

-Fentanyl is available commercially as a patch but is generally encountered as either a powder or a pill on the recreational market.
-Because fentanyl is so potent it is almost always cut or mixed with other drugs or with filler powders before it makes its way onto the street.
+FFentanyl is available commercially as a patch.
+However, it’s mostly encountered as a powder or pill on the recreational market.
+Due to fentanyl’s potency, it’s almost always cut or mixed with other drugs or filler powders before reaching the street.
 After they have been cut, these drugs may then be sold in powder form or processed further using capsules or a tablet press.

 Contamination